Professional Communication for Tech & Design Careers

 Best Practices Checklist

-- Audience Adaptation: Tailor technical depth to your audience's expertise and needs.
+- Strive to make understanding EFFORTLESS - Audience Adaptation: Tailor technical depth to your audience's expertise and needs.

 - Business Context: Connect technical work to real business value.